22nd January 2016

 PFD & Helmet: This will be your safety gear on the river.
 PFD stands for “Personal Flotation Device” and is a jacket with a flap on the back that is designed to keep you floating.
 It has more flotation on the front than the back to orientate you naturally onto your back in the unlikely even you swim.
 Helmets are worn to protect your head from hard items such as paddles and other people.
 Safety is paramount, and so considering the nature of our wilderness trips, such as the Tamur River in Nepal, we encourage guests to wear their safety gear at all times when in the vicinity of the river.
 No need to wear it at camp though!

 Outside Line (Grab Rope): A sturdy rope that goes around the outside of the raft through a series of metal rings called D rings.
-This is a way for guests to ensure they stay in the raft as the guide calls “HOLD ON” as they drop into large rapids such as Big Dipper on the Sun Kosi River.
+This is a way for guests to ensure they stay in the raft as the guide calls “HOLD ON” as they drop into large rapids such as Sweetness and Light on the Karnali River.
 Outside lines are safe, provided they are tight, and you’ll feel very glad that it’s there!

 Raft: Let’s face it: without one of these, we are all just swimmers.
 Rafts are traditionally made of very strong fabrics such as PVC, hypalon and urethane.
 They traditionally have 4 chambers filled with air, thwarts to help with rigidity and an inflatable floor to allow water to run out via a pressure differential.
 Down the middle of our rafts on multi-day trips, we put our specially designed paddle raft harnesses that carry your dry bags.